 |

-the market participants are willing to pay.
+that the market participants are

 |